sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 But should it always be used?
 Here are a list of criteria to consider when choosing between AD and ASD:

 - **Which derivative is needed?** When computing gradients of scalar functions using reverse mode, sparsity can't be leveraged, as only a single VJP is required.
 In practice, ASD only speeds up derivatives like the Jacobian and Hessian which have a matrix form.
-- **What operations will be performed on the derivative matrix?** For a single matrix-vector product $J \mathbf{v}$, the linear map will always be faster.
-But if we want to solve linear systems $J \mathbf{v} = \mathbf{y}$, then it may be useful to compute the full matrix first to leverage sparse factorization routines.
+- **What operations will be performed on the derivative matrix?** For a single matrix-vector product $J \mathbf{v}$, the Jacobian operator will always be faster.
+But if we want to solve linear systems $J \mathbf{v} = \mathbf{y}$, then it may be useful to compute the full Jacobian matrix first to leverage sparse factorization routines.
 - **How expensive is the function at hand?** This directly impacts the cost of a JVP, VJP or HVP, which scales with the cost of one function evaluation.
 - **How sparse would the matrix be?** This dictates the efficiency of sparsity detection and coloring, as well as the number of matrix-vector products necessary.
 While it may be hard to get an exact estimate, concepts like partial separability can help provide upper bounds <d-cite key="gowerComputingSparsityPattern2014"></d-cite>.
 In general, the relation between the number of colors $c$ and the dimension $n$ is among the most crucial quantities to analyze.